1. OpenAPI

 url: http://www.apache.org/licenses/LICENSE-2.0.html

-All sections from template file (except the paths section) are merged into the final output.
+All sections from template file are merged into the final output.

 Keep in mind that any section found here in the template overrides existing metadata.